 Gregory G. Deierlein, & Adam Zsarnóczay, eds.
 (2019, February 27).
 State-of-Art in Computational Simulation for Natural Hazards Engineering.
 Zenodo. http://doi.org/10.5281/zenodo.2579582

-The RTM is a table linking requirements, deliverables, and tests.
-User requirements for the SimCenter were obtained by reviewing the vision documents referenced in the solicitation [2, 3, 5, 6] for wind and earthquake hazards for all perceived simulation needs and missing-links to attain the vision were gathered.
-These needs were transformed into user requirements, whose adaptation into software and services provided by SimCenter will be validated through rigorous testing protocols.
+The Requirements Traceability Matrix is a document linking SimCenter software requirements to deliverables.
+Requirements for the SimCenter were obtained by reviewing the vision documents referenced in the solicitation [https://doi.org/10.17226/13092, https://doi.org/10.17226/13167, http://www.nsf.gov/nsb/publications/landing/nsb06115.jsp?org=NSF, http://www.nist.gov/customcf/get_pdf.cfm?pub_id=915541] for wind and earthquake hazards.
+Simulation needs and missing-links to attain the SimCenter vision were gathered.
+These needs were transformed into user requirements to be adapted into software and services provided by SimCenter.